 The Core Knowledge Curriculum Series™ provides comprehensive, content-rich learning materials based on the Core Knowledge Sequence.
 Student readers, teacher guides, activity books, and other materials are available for Language Arts, History and Geography, and Science.
 Materials for Math are in development.
 The materials made available for download are freely available for anyone to use, adapt, and share (with attribution).

-H&H Child Care Training Center now provides easy access to trainings and handouts right in your personal profile.
+H&H Child Care Training Center (ChildCareEd) now provides easy access to trainings and handouts right in your personal profile.
 Once logged in, you will be able to access courses previously completed and download handouts and related materials.